Beam-Connectivity/beam-connectivity.github.io/vacancies/2022-10-account-manager.md

 #### Improving the world of connected vehicles

 The experience that users get with today's connected vehicle solutions is poor - painfully slow, clunky and often insecure.
-We believe that part of the reason for this is the way those solutions are delivered - outsourced to numerous companies, none of which have a deep understanding, nor the responsibility for of the end-to-end system.
+We believe that part of the reason for this is the way those solutions are delivered - outsourced to numerous companies, none of which have a deep understanding, nor the responsibility for the end-to-end system.

 Delivering a robust connected solution requires a wide variety of skills.
 At Beam, we are a truly multi-disciplinary team, covering all the skills required to deliver a first class connected experience.
 Our flagship product is the Connected Vehicle as a Service platform, or CVaaS.
 This platform includes: 1) Electronics hardware deployed in a vehicle, 2) Embedded software, 3) Cloud services, 4) Mobile apps.